uchicago-cs/cmsc22000/website/content/labs/lab8.md

 ## Task 2: Git Submodules
 [20 points]

-Your `cs220-redis-example` has two directories:
+Your `cs220-redis-example` repository has two directories:

 * `module/` - This directory contains a Redis module that adds a few extra commands.
 We will be using just one of them: EXAMPLE.HGETSET, which does an HGET operation followed by an HSET operation.
 In other words, it gets the value of a key in a hash table (which will be returned by the command), and then sets the value of that key to a new value.
 Note: this example module is the same example module provided by Redis.
 * `tests/` - This directory contains a simple program that uses the hiredis library to connect to a Redis server to test the HGETSET operation.